apache/nuttx/README.txt

   the NuttX buildroot package):

-  There may be incompatibilities with header files, libraries, and compiler built-in functions at detailed below.
+  There may be incompatibilities with header files, libraries, and compiler built-in functions detailed below.
 For the most part, these issues are handled in the existing make logic.
 But if you are breaking new ground, then you may encounter these: